Our Team

 intern@sound-connectins.org.uk

-Emily is a Programme Coordinator at Sound Connections.
-She leads on Sound Connections’ Innovate funding programme, Mentoring programme, and our Fundraising and Evaluation training sessions.
-As well as this, Emily coordinates the logistics of other Sound Connections events and supports the planning of various aspects of the programme, including consultancy, evaluation and Wired4Music projects.
-She is the first point of contact for general enquiries.
+Emily is the Programme Producer for the Training and Professional Development strand at Sound Connections.
+She curates the Sound Connections annual Inclusive Practice in Action conference, leads on our Innovate funding programme, mentoring programme, and designs our offer of training sessions.
+As well as this, Emily supports the planning of various aspects of the programme, including consultancy, evaluation and Wired4Music projects.

-Emily is a music graduate and whilst at university researched music education.
+Whilst studying music at university, Emily researched music education.
 This gave her the opportunity to work in the community to observe and assist with music activity in schools and music hubs.
 Emily is a keen singer and regularly sings with a local alumni group of Southend Choirs.
 She believes music should be available to all and has a deep understanding of how the arts can benefit an individual, emotionally and physically.

 emily@sound-connections.org.uk